European Green Deal: objectives, dates and financing

 By what means?
 By promoting rail travel, which alone is responsible for only 0.5% of greenhouse gas emissions linked to travel, with the aim of gradually replacing carbon-intensive modes of transport (airplanes, cars, road transport, etc.).
 This translates into the following ambitions:

-• Abolition of pollution rights for airlines (currently allocated through the ETS, which will be progressively replaced by the carbon tax at the borders),
+• Abolition of pollution rights for airlines (rights currently allocated via the EU ETS, a system that will be gradually replaced by the MACF, the border carbon tax),

 • End of the sale of internal combustion cars in 2035,